 An engagement ring is a serious investment of money that requires that the buyer does their homework in a smart, systematic way.

 My father was a jeweler and I’ve worked in the jewelry industry for over 20 years.
 I decided to put myself in the shoes of someone out looking to buy a diamond.
-I wrote this article in the hopes of giving a unique perspective and perhaps help some folks out there trying to navigate the often-choppy seas of buying an engagement ring.
+I wrote this article in the hopes of giving a unique perspective and help some folks out who would like to learn how to buy an engagement ring like a jeweler would.

 Let’s say, as a jewelry industry professional, knowing what I know about diamonds, I was getting married and I wanted to buy an engagement ring for my bride to be?